 This time around I’m apart of a team of 20 people which makes getting tasks completed slightly more complicated as none of us are in the same room as each other.
 I’m sure a lot of you who are WFH are also using Microsoft Teams like we are however, it’s not the same as being able to go up to someone’s desk to discuss something or all get our heads together in a meeting room.
 I think I’m going to do a blog post about my experience of WFH once I’ve finished my Cambodia blog posts.
 But for now, I will continue the Cambodia blog post…..

-Day two of my Cambodia trip which was technically our first full day in Cambodia started around 4:00 am as I was very jetlagged from the time difference.
+Day three of my Cambodia trip which was technically our first full day in Cambodia started around 4:00 am as I was very jetlagged from the time difference.
 Like I mentioned in previous blog posts/videos I’m the worst when it comes to jetlag my body just doesn’t cope with it very well.
 I’m a lot better on the way back as I have things like work to get me back into my routine quickly.
 We didn’t have to meet our tour guide until around 10:00 am so there was enough time for me to try and go back to sleep before getting up to have some breakfast.

 For breakfast, I decided to stick to something plain as I know that it can take a while for your body to adjust to different types of food especially if you are used to eating western food.
 I also knew that I should be careful with things such as fruit and vegetables (unless they’re cooked) as a few of my friends had been to Bali and had told me this advice beforehand.
 So I just went for some toast with butter and jam and a bottle of water.
 One of the other things we had learnt from our tour guide but also it’s quite well known that in Asian countries you shouldn’t drink the water from the taps and should only use bottled water.